 There is also replica Lockheed Vega-like the one flown by aviation legend Amelia Earhart, a Lockheed T-33, and a Boeing 727 cockpit exhibit.
 More planes dangle as in flight from the museum’s ceiling, including a Cassutt III Formula One Air Racer, Monerai Sailplane, and a Rutan Veri EZE.

-On its ground level and mezzanine, the Santa Monica Museum of Flying features a collection of artwork, rare artifacts and biographies of famous aviators, as well as various displays about Douglas Aircraft Company and other Los Angeles area companies that helped drive the area’s once burgeoning industry.
+On its ground level and mezzanine, the Santa Monica Museum of Flying features a collection of artwork, rare artifacts, and biographies of famous aviators, as well as various displays about Douglas Aircraft Company and other Los Angeles areas companies that helped drive the area’s once burgeoning industry.

 The mezzanine level also offers a 30-seat theater, which is a replica of the Douglas Aircraft executive boardroom and includes Douglas’ desk and drafting table.
 There is also a 360-degree flight simulator.